Skip to main content

 Go to Reports > All Reports > System Data > Control Groups.

-When enabled, a small percentage of shoppers are assigned to a control group.
-Once in a control group, the shopper stays in that control group forever, unless the control group size is changed or they are manually moved out using the Person report.
-A shopper can only be in one control group at a time.
+When the feature is enabled, a small percentage of visitors are assigned to a control group.
+Once a visitor is assigned to a control group, they remain in that group unless the group size changes or you manually move them in Reports > Visitors section.
+A visitor can only be in one control group at a time.

-The size of each control group can be controlled on the Control group settings page.
-When the size of the group is changed some shoppers are moved either in or out of that group in order to maintain the correct size.
-After changing the size of the group, it may take 7 days for the change to take full effect on the Control group report.
+You can adjust the size of control groups in Control Group Settings.
+When the size of the group changes, some visitors are moved either in or out of that group to maintain the correct size.
+After you change the group size, it may take up to seven days for the Control group report to reflect the change.

 Triggers control group

-When enabled, customers who are in the Triggers control group don’t receive any triggered messages.
+When enabled, customers in the Triggers control group don’t receive triggered messages.
 This includes Cart Abandon, Browse Abandon, Purchase Complete, Price Drop, and Back in Stock emails.

 Content control groups